VIGS-SLAM: Visual Inertial Gaussian Splatting SLAM: Conclusion

 \section{Conclusion}

-In this paper, we present VIGS-SLAM, a novel visual-inertial 3D Gaussian Splatting SLAM system that achieves robust real-time tracking and high-fidelity Gaussian mapping.
+We present VIGS-SLAM, a novel visual-inertial 3D Gaussian Splatting SLAM system that achieves robust real-time tracking and high-fidelity Gaussian mapping.
 It tightly couples learning-based dense visual correspondences with inertial constraints within a unified optimization framework.
-Furthermore, we perform robust loop closure with consistent Gaussian updates.
-Extensive evaluations on four challenging datasets show that VIGS-SLAM achieves state-of-the-art performance in both tracking accuracy and novel view synthesis quality, and is among the very few methods that succeed on all sequences without failure.
+Furthermore, we perform robust IMU initialization and efficient loop closure with consistent Gaussian updates.
+Extensive evaluations on five challenging datasets show that VIGS-SLAM achieves state-of-the-art performance in both tracking accuracy and novel view synthesis quality, and is among the very few methods that succeed on all sequences without failure.
+Code and dataset will be made public.

-\textbf{Limitation.} The current design does not yet support multi-camera or fisheye setups, and requires a high-end GPU for real-time performance.
-In future work, we plan to investigate how to better exploit the Gaussian map for more accurate and robust tracking.